-You’re qualified, or at least on your way to be and now it’s just a case of getting employment in your chosen field.
-Job hunting isn’t always easy and sometimes feels like it’s becoming a full-time job itself.
-With just one vacancy but hundreds of people applying, you have to make sure you stand out of from the crowd.
-You need to be able to prove you’re the right person for the job.
+You’re qualified, or at least on your way to being and now, it’s just a case of getting employment in your chosen field.
+Job hunting isn’t always easy and sometimes feels like a full-time job itself.
+With just one vacancy but hundreds of people applying, you have to make sure you stand out from the crowd.
+You need to prove you’re the right person for the job.

-At Options Skills, after their eight-week centre training, our NVQ Level 3 Training Course students move onto step two.
-Step two is the portfolio building stage of their training and for this, they need to find employment.
+At Options Skills, after stage one of our NVQ Level 3 Training Course, students move onto step two.
+Step two is the portfolio building stage of their training, and for this, they need to find employment.

 Before this time, we offer a Job Club session to our students, providing them with plenty of tips, tricks and advice to assist them in their job search.

-From CV writing tips and telephone internet techniques to introducing them to the hidden job market, we run these sessions in all our centres in week 7 of the centre led training.
+From CV writing tips and telephone interview techniques to introducing them to the hidden job market, we run these sessions in all our centres in week 7 of the centre led training.

 For months now, we have been helping students, providing them with tools and knowledge to assist them in job hunting.